 - Homework: - Read "Lord of the Rings: Debunking the Backlash against non-white actors in Amazon's new adaption" by Dimitra Fimi and Marlana Rios Maldonado - Read "Hamilton, The Simpsons and the Problem with Colorblind Casting" by Maya Phillips - Optional: "What Color is an elf?
 Or a Sea Snake?
-And Why do you care?" by Mary McNamara

-Optional: "On Lord of the Rings: Rings of Power, Harassment Over Racebending, and Why It's Not Actually Critique"
+And Why do you care?" by Mary McNamara - Optional: "On Lord of the Rings: Rings of Power, Harassment Over Racebending, and Why It's Not Actually Critique"

-Assignment #3: Critical Questions 1 due Friday 10/14 @ 11:59pm
+Assignment #3: Critical Questions 1 due Friday 10/18 @ 11:59pm

-Week 4- Beauty and the Beast 10/17-10/21 Read TSIS ch.
-3 this week
+Week 4- Beauty and the Beast 10/21-10/25